We may earn money or products from the companies mentioned in this post.

 “Travel is rich with learning opportunities, and the ultimate souvenir is a broader perspective.” – Rick Steves

 This family travel quote hits me like a gut punch.
-You can buy your kids lots of souvenirs from your family vacation, but the greatest gift you’re giving them comes from simply showing them the world and introducing them to new cultures, foods, and people.
+You can buy your kids lots of souvenirs from your family vacation, but the greatest gift you’re giving them comes from simply showing them the world and introducing them to new cultures, foods, languages, and people.

 “Experience, travel – these are as education in themselves.” – Euripides